E14 – COVID-19 Procedures

 - Wearing personal protective equipment that has been identified for your work or learning environment

-Red River College requires that masks be worn in all indoor spaces and facilities, including classrooms, labs, workrooms, areas where staff work within two metres of each other, washrooms, hallways, elevators, and public spaces.
-Students and faculty who are on campus for labs, workshops or any hands-on, practical learning environment in which physical distancing cannot be consistently maintained, will be required to wear College-issued medical grade masks and eye protection.
+Red River College requires that an approved face mask be worn at all times in all indoor spaces and facilities, including classrooms, labs, workrooms, meeting rooms, areas where staff work (unless a private office with the door closed), washrooms, hallways, elevators, and public spaces.
+Mask use is required in all outdoor spaces at the College when working or meeting with anyone outside of an individual’s household.
+Mask use is not required outdoors when working alone and there is no interaction with staff or students as part of that work.
+Students and faculty who are on campus for labs, workshops or any hands-on practical learning environment in which physical distancing cannot be consistently maintained, will be required to wear College-issued medical grade masks and appropriate eye protection.

 Masks can be removed while eating but individuals should take measures to ensure physical distancing during meal and snack breaks.
 Students and employees can wear a personal 3-layer cloth mask that covers the nose, mouth and chin.
 The College will provide one disposable mask every day for any student or employee needs one.